FOSSEE/st-scripts/saving_plots/script.rst

 let's revise quickly what we have learnt today

  1. to save plots using the ``savefig()`` function.
- #. to save the plots in differnt formats like
+ #. to save the plots in different formats like
     - pdf
     - ps
     - png